thejsway/thejsway/manuscript/chapter04.md

 Improve the program so that it also shows odd numbers.
 Improve it again to replace the initial number `1` by a number given by the user.

+!!! info

-> This program must show exactly 10 numbers including the first one, not 11 numbers!
+    This program must show exactly 10 numbers including the first one, not 11 numbers!

 ### Input validation